mmistakes/minimal-mistakes/.github/ISSUE_TEMPLATE.md

   following these setup instructions: https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/

-  Then provide a complete log by running `bundle exec jekyll --trace --verbose` and include this output in the filed issue.
+  Then provide a complete log by running `bundle exec jekyll build --trace --verbose` and include this output in the filed issue.

   Screenshots can also be included if they help illustrate a behavior.